Chule's Wool Blankets

 Chule and Vera married in 1947 with daughter Lidi and son Niko coming soon after that.
 Vera joined Chule in the shop as soon as the two siblings (4 years apart) grew up a bit.
 She continued weaving by his side and often managed the entire weaving business by herself.

-Life was hard as they started with nothing (mom tells of a story in which they used a heavy coat for bed cover in a very small studio with no heat and stove).
+Life was hard as they started with nothing (mom tells of a story in which they used a heavy coat for bed cover in a very small room with no heat or stove).

-But soon the mastery of the generations of weaving passed down to Chule paid off.
-Chule moved to a different and bigger shop, build better looms, got spinning machines (for the raw wool he has buying), obtained a huge cauldron for the dyeing of the yarn, and soon he became the well-known master weaver in town.
+But soon the mastery with generations of weaving passed down to Chule paid off.
+Chule moved to a different and bigger shop, built better looms, got spinning machines (for the raw wool he was buying), obtained a huge cauldron for the dyeing of the yarn and flokatis, and soon became the well-known master weaver in town.
 People would come from far for his kilims, flokatis and blankets.

-Niko was about five when he ended at the shop getting into the loom and causing more trouble than help.
-He remembers jumping on bales of raw wool coming out shining and smelling like a lamb.
+Niko was about five when he ended up at the shop getting into the loom and causing more trouble than help.
+He remembers jumping on bales of raw wool, coming out shining and smelling like a lamb.
 But he remembers mostly winding bobbins for the weavers.
-He used the home made "bobbin winder" (a wheel from a bicycle and a skein wheel) to make bobbins so tight that the thread would cut through his fingers.
-He soon learned a lesson to protect those fingers and was rewarded with money for cartoon movies that he watched every Saturday morning at the local theater.
+He used the homemade "bobbin winder" (a wheel from a bicycle and a skein wheel) to make bobbins so tight that the thread would cut through his fingers.
+He soon learned the lesson to protect those fingers and was rewarded with money for cartoon movies that he watched on Saturday mornings at the local theater.

-Chule moved to America in 1966 when his business grew so much that he could not afford the huge taxes imposed by the government in order to discourage private businesses.
-He arrived in Columbus, OH and worked various odd jobs (tailor, cook, snack shop owner) waiting to fulfill his dream of starting his weaving again in the land of the free.
+Chule emigrated to America in 1966 when his shop expanded so much that he could not afford the huge taxes imposed by the government to discourage private businesses.
+He arrived in Columbus, Ohio, and worked various odd jobs (as a tailor, cook, snack shop owner) waiting to fulfill his dream of starting his weaving again in the land of the free.

-Niko helped selling the blankets with the discovery of art and craft shows in 1976 and joined the family in the weaving business after his graduate studies (he continued with teaching mathematics in addition to weaving) in 1981 when he started weaving and designing new pattern and colors for Chule's blankets.
+Niko helped with selling the blankets with the discovery of art and craft shows in 1975 and joined the family in the weaving business after his graduate studies (he continued with teaching mathematics and computer science in addition to weaving) in 1981, when he started weaving and designing new patterns and colors for Chule's blankets.

-Soon Lidi, Niko, Chule and Vera became regulars on the art and craft circuit and participated at many of them all over the country for over 30 years.
-The journey continues today (at much reduced rate)--we sell the blankets almost exclusively at art and craft shows and hope to change that with this web site.
+Soon Lidi, Niko, Chule and Vera became regulars on the art and craft circuit shows and participated at many of them all over the country for over 46 years.
+The journey continues today (at a much reduced pace)--we sell the blankets almost exclusively at art and craft shows and hope to change that with this web site.

 Chule, dad Nikola, and sister Dora